pdd-999/nethack/README.md

 - No information about the game will be provided unless I think it's needed.
 Use your searching tool wisely.

+- You can always run `python3 [THE_ENVIRONMENT].py --help` to get the list of configurable parameters.

 ## Results
 This section summarize the result of researching.